straiforos/openhab-core/bundles/org.openhab.core/RBAC-Roles.md

 - System configuration access

 ### User
-- Basic access permissions
+- Default permissions include READ, STATE, and COMMAND
-- READ and STATE permissions
+- Can be configured for read-only access (READ and STATE only)
+- No MANAGE permission
 - Limited system access
 - No administrative rights